 Remember the score cards

 While you may not necessarily be ranking your beers from best to worst, a score card is an easy way to note down smells, flavours, appearance and any other comments.
 Keep track of your favourite brews so you know which ones to go for next time you’re at the pub or in the supermarket.
-Don’t bother paying for these, create your own using a free programme like Canva, check out this free, printable tasting card from Brewer's Friend, or simply use the notes feature on your phone.
+Check out this free, printable tasting card from Brewer's Friend, or simply use the notes feature on your phone.